MedVisBonn/bonndit/README.rst

 	$ prob-tracking -i path/to/multivectorfield -wm path/to/wmMask -s path/to/seedPointFile -o /path/to/output

 generates streamlines for each seed point.
-The seed point file has to contain 3 or 6 values per row, which denotes in the first 3 columns the x,y,z coordinates of the seed point and further an initial direction (in the next 3 columns) can be included.
+The seed point file has to contain 3 or 6 values per row, which denotes in the first 3 columns the x,y,z coordinates (in index space) of the seed point and further an initial direction (in the next 3 columns) can be included.
+Columns are seperated by a single white space.

 If you want to see a list of parameters type the following: